 I think Christopher Hitchens getting waterboarded is fairly noteworthy.

 Zadie Smith writes about Kafka again.
 Funny story about this.
 I was reading the article, and the writer noted that Women are snares which lie in wait for men on all sides, in order to drag them into the merely finite is a “perfectly ordinary expression of misogyny, dispiriting in a mind that more often took the less-traveled path.”
 I was already annoyed with the article on a number of counts (it’s titled “F.Kafka, Everyman”) and I thought, I bet the author’s a woman.
 When I scrolled to the top and saw who it was, I thought, “well she makes some good points”.
-So, there.1
+So, there. (( To get this, you have to understand that Zadie Smith and Kafka and the intersection of the two have been key influences throughout my 20s. ))

 This article made the rounds on the aggregator blogs.
 There’s a passage that ends “She had scratched through her skull during the night—and all the way into her brain,” that made it like a story from Scary Stories to Tell in the Dark.
 Some people have called bullshit on it, but who cares?